 Rewards and luxury at a reasonable cost

 The Chase Sapphire Preferred® Card is known as one of the best travel credit cards because of its great rewards for a modest $95 annual fee.
-The card lets you earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+The card lets you earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
 However, the Chase Sapphire Preferred® Card allows the flexibility of transferring points to United and nine other airlines at a 1:1 ratio.

 On the other hand, the United Club℠ Infinite Card offers a leg up over the Chase Sapphire Preferred® Card with 4 miles per $1 on United purchases — but you will have to pay a $525 annual fee to get the card.